← Back to projects

 Cout = AB + Cin(A ⊕ B)

-Both depend on A ⊕ B, which made XOR2 the natural primitive to build around.
-Compute it once, feed it into both the sum and carry paths.
-Several alternative sum and carry topologies were explored and rejected along the way; that analysis is in the full report.
-Once the topology was settled, the interesting question became which XOR2 implementation to use.
+Both depend on A ⊕ B, which made XOR2 (a two-input exclusive-OR gate) the natural primitive to build around: compute it once, then feed it into both the sum and carry paths.

 Full adder bit-slice schematic: NAND2 generates AB-bar, two XOR2 stages compute sum, two NAND2 cells compute carry